couchbase-partners/amazon-cloud-formation-couchbase/documentation/bestPractices.md

 Numerous AWS machine types are viable for running Couchbase.
 Some commonly used instance types include:

+All services on all nodes
+* some instance types
+* R3.2xlarge

+Using MDS
+Data - R3.2xlarge, R4.2xlarge
+Query - C4.2xlarge
+Index - ...

 * R3
 * R4
 * M4